cptspacemanspiff/execu-tools/README.md

 The exporter also does a few other things:

-* It passes the shared buffer memory plan to the runtime via 2 constant methods, one contains a tensor of cstr buffer names and alongside each buffer's memory plan.
+* It passes the shared buffer memory plan to the runtime via 2 constant methods, one contains a tensor of c-string buffer names and alongside each buffer's memory plan.
 This makes it easy to view debug info on the runtime side, though currently I have only used it in the debugger.
+It also allows the runtime to dynamically identify the memory ID
 * It auto saves a ton of data for the export process, including etrecord and memory debugging plan.

 ## Sharp Edges, My personal to-do list, bugs I still need to create tests/issues for: